uvcyclotron/repokaka/AcceptanceTest.md

-####Idea:
+#### Idea:
 TestRepo is an open source project.
 A new user wants to add some cool features into the existing repo.
 To do this, he forks from the existing repo and adds his changes.
-He will then create a pull request and request the owner (chethan1801) of TestRepo to review his code changes. chethan1801 knows that his project is popular and he gets several requests from software engineers around the world to review the features they want to add. chethan1801 devises a clever bot, codekaka. codekaka performs the code reviews on the new pull requests and old commits as well.
+He will then create a pull request and request the owner (`@chethan1801`) of TestRepo to review his code changes. chethan1801 knows that his project is popular and he gets several requests from software engineers around the world to review the features they want to add. chethan1801 devises a clever bot, codekaka. codekaka performs the code reviews on the new pull requests and old commits as well.

-####Please follow the steps:
+#### Please follow the steps:

 1. Fork from the existing repo https://github.com/chethan1801/TestRepo